14 Danger Zone

 • Comparing models on different datasets.
 If you run different models on separate data, there is no objective way to compare them.
 As an example, the accuracy may be higher on one dataset just because the baseline rate is much higher.

-14.4 Data
+14.5 Data

 When it comes to data, plenty can go wrong before even starting with any modeling attempt.
 Let’s take a look at some issues that can regularly arise.

-14.4.1 Transformations
+14.5.1 Transformations

 Many models will fail miserably without some sort of scaling or transformation of the data.
 A few techniques, like tree-based approaches, do not benefit, but practically all others do.
 At the very least, models will converge faster and possibly be more interpretable.
 You should not use transformations that would lose the expressivity of the data, because as we noted with binarization (Section 14.3.2), some can do more harm than good.
 But you should always consider the need for transformations, and not just assume that the data is in a form that is ready for modeling.

-14.4.2 Simple imputation techniques
+14.5.3 Simple imputation techniques

-14.4.3 Outliers are real!
+14.5.4 Outliers are real!

 One common practice in modeling is to drop or modify values considered as “outliers”.
 However, extreme values in the target variable are often a natural part of the data.
 Assuming there is no actual error in recording them, often, a simple transformation can address the issue.
 If extremes persist after modeling, it indicates that the model is unable to capture the underlying data structure, rather than an inherent problem with the data itself.
-Additionally, even values that may not appear extreme can still have large residuals, so it’s important not to solely focus on the most extreme raw values.
+Additionally, even values that may not appear extreme can still have large residuals, so it’s important not to solely focus on just the most extreme observed values.

-14.4.4 Big data isn’t always as big as you think
+14.5.5 Big data isn’t always as big as you think

 The point is that it’s easy to forget that large data can get small very quickly due to class imbalance, interactions, etc. There is not much you can do about this, but you should not be surprised when these situations are not very revealing in terms of your model results.